50: 10/2004

 carpets, flooring and Oriental rugs.
 They have now doubled the

+size of their store by taking the first floor too.
 They plan to extend their product range, again, by adding furniture

 (particularly leather) and beautiful stone tiles.
 We are